Deep-Symmetry/dysentery/README.md

 [beat-link](https://github.com/brunchboy/beat-link#beat-link), which
 is intended to be useful in other projects: it is a standard Java library available as a package from Maven Central.
-If you want to hack on the dysentery source, you'll need to learn a little bit about Clojure.
+If you want to hack on the dysentery source, you&rsquo;ll need to learn a little bit about Clojure.
 Finally, [beat-link-trigger](https://github.com/brunchboy/beat-link-trigger#beat-link-trigger) builds a friendly graphical interface on top of beat-link, making it